Guides

 Pagila contains several tables related to running a fictional DVD Rental store, including details of all sorts of different films, actors, etc. We’ll use this database as part of our walk through.

-To get started, click “Add a data source” on the home page of Orbital, or navigate to http://localhost:9022/data-source-manager/add
+To get started, click on Data sources on the side bar, and click “Add a data source” (or navigate to http://localhost:9022/data-source-manager/add)

 Define the database connection